exercism/dart/CONTRIBUTING.md

 - Please do not add a README or README.md file to the exercise directory.
 The READMEs are generated using shared metadata, which lives in the
 [exercism/problem-specifications](https://github.com/exercism/problem-specifications) repository.
-  - Read the [Generating a README](https://github.com/exercism/docs/blob/master/language-tracks/exercises/anatomy/readmes.md) sections Setup and Generation to see the necessary steps.
+  - Read the [Contributing to Exercism](https://exercism.org/docs/building) guide to see the necessary steps for generating a README.md with the configlet tool.

 - Each exercise should have a test suite, an example solution, a template file for the real implementation, and a README.md
   - The CI build expects Dart files to be named in the convention of snake_case_filenames